Micro-Star International: History

-Over the years, MSI has earned numerous awards and recognitions, including being ranked among the Top 20 Taiwan Global Brands in 2008 and named one of the Top 100 Taiwan Brands in 2011.
+Over the years, MSI has earned awards and recognitions, including being ranked among the Top 20 Taiwan Global Brands in 2008 and named one of the Top 100 Taiwan Brands in 2011.
 In 2015, Laptop magazine ranked MSI the fourth-best laptop brand of the year, and according to Topology Research Institute, MSI was the largest gaming laptop supplier worldwide in 2016.
 MSI had also been awarded the Taiwan Excellence award for 15 consecutive years in 2013.
 In August 2018, MSI was rated the Best Gaming Laptop Brand of 2018 by Laptop Mag.
 New designs of its GS65 Stealth Thin and GE63 Raider RGB laptops earned the company an 84 out of 100 and put it on the top spot.

 On 7 October 2020, MSI released a public statement about their subsidiary Starlit scalping MSI-made Nvidia RTX 3080 and 3090 GPUs, and selling them for higher than MSRP on eBay.

-During the 2022 Russian invasion of Ukraine, MSI refused withdraw from the Russian market.
+During the 2022 Russian invasion of Ukraine, MSI refused to withdraw from the Russian market.
 Research by Jeffrey Sonnenfeld of Yale University put MSI in the Yale CELI List of Companies category of "Digging In - Defying Demands for Exit or Reduction of Activities", the only Taiwanese company in the database.
 MSI issued a statement on March 28, 2022, claiming that it abides by all international regulations in terms of its sales and operations in Russia.

+At Computex 2023, MSI revealed a collaboration with Mercedes-AMG for a special edition of its Alpha 17 gaming laptop.
+This limited-edition model features design elements inspired by the AMG performance brand, integrating the aesthetics and luxury of Mercedes-AMG with high-performance gaming hardware.
+The partnership emphasizes both brands' focus on speed, precision, and cutting-edge technology.

+In 2024, MSI Gaming Arena hosted a Dota 2 e-sports tournament in Southeast Asia.
+Teams were chosen through regional qualifiers for the online playoffs, which were scheduled from September 27 to October 6.

+The Discovery documentary Esports: The Rise of the New King examines the rapid transformation of gaming into a prominent sport, premiering in August 2023.
+It focuses on MSI's contribution to esports, particularly in hardware and cooling technology, while also showcasing events like ESL One New York and the MSI MGA finals.
+The program highlights the role of PC gaming in driving hardware sales and the growing partnership between manufacturers and esports tournaments.